Renewable Energy & Advanced Lighting Systems for Exterior Applications

 Project Benefits

-This Agreement may result in ratepayer benefits through developing a product that can remove most of the exterior area lighting load from the grid.
+This Agreement may result in ratepayer benefits through developing a product that can remove a large portion of the exterior area lighting load from the grid.
 This may be especially useful during peak hours (5-9 pm) during winter, early spring and late fall.
-This should help utilities lower costs on overnight generation.
+This should help utilities lower costs on overnight generation, a period of little to no renewable energy.
 If this technology is deployed for all outdoor lighting in CA, an estimated 4,000 GWh of electricity could be offset per year which equates to 132,000 tons of CO2 emission reduction.

 Safety